-This Cheeseburger Macaroni is an easy and quick one-pot dish with lots of flavor, which rivals boxed Mac and Cheese or Hamburger Helper.
+This Cheeseburger Macaroni is a take on American Goulash.
+An easy and quick one-pot dish with lots of flavor, which rivals boxed Mac and Cheese or Hamburger Helper.

 Most Saturday nights, after the kids are in bed, Paul will turn on baseball, if there’s a game, or we’ll attempt to make a dent in our TiVo lineup – actually, lately we’ve been playing video games (yes, we are 14, so what?
 Have you tried Temple Run?
 ADDICTING) – and I will sit next to him planning out my weekly menu and shopping list.